 Enumeration is the process for the Department of Human Services (DHS) to establish that every individual applying for or receiving public assistance benefits has a Social Security Number (SSN).
 The Department uses the SSN for identification and verification purposes, to cross match with other programs, and to obtain income and resource information.
-This includes State Data Exchange (SDX), BENDEX, and other Income Eligibility Verification System (IEVS) matches.
+This includes State Data Exchange (SDX), Beneficiary and Earnings Data Exchange System (BENDEX), and other Enterprise Data Exchanges (EDX) matches.

-Each individual applying for or receiving benefits must provide or apply for an SSN as a condition of eligibility.
+Each individual applying for benefits must provide or apply for an SSN as a condition of eligibility.
+An individual receiving benefits must have proof of the SSN to continue eligibility.
 The parent or the caretaker/relative is responsible for providing or applying for an SSN for an unemancipated minor child.
 The exceptions to providing or applying for an SSN are as follows:

-An individual eligible for emergency Medicaid (see Medical Assistance Handbook, Chapter 322.33 ).
+An individual eligible for Emergency Medical Assitance (EMA) (see Medical Assistance Handbook, Chapter 322.33 ).

-A Medicaid applicant who does not have an SSN and may only be issued an SSN for a valid non-work reason.
+Does not have an SSN and may only be issued an SSN for a valid non-work reason

-If the individual cannot provide his SSN, either because he does not remember the number or because he never had an SSN, he must apply for a number at the local Social Security Administration (SSA) office.
-The County Assistance Office (CAO) will use the Referral to the Social Security Administration (PA 1564, available on Docushare) to refer the individual to SSA.
-When the individual verifies that he has applied for a number, the CAO will authorize benefits pending issuance and receipt of the number.
+If the individual cannot provide their SSN, either because they do not remember the number or because they never had an SSN, they must apply for a number at the local Social Security Administration (SSA) office.
+The County Assistance Office (CAO) will use the Referral to the Social Security Administration form (PA 1564) to refer them to SSA to apply for an SSN.
+When the individual verifies that they have applied for a number, the CAO will authorize benefits pending issuance and receipt of the number.

 The enumeration requirements of this Chapter apply to the following programs: